|

 You never really answered the question.
 Which god did you pick?
 I'm sure most of them would be referred to as the 'god of love', the creator, sustain-er, etc.

-Or do you worship all the gods?
-Or maybe you worship your own god that you made up?
 I thought you said all Gods are made up :P. Surely you wouldnt follow the principal that thinking makes it so.
 Do I read the bible is that what you are asking? yes, have I read other scriptures?
 Of course, Do I think there are some rightness in each?
 I would hope so most of them are the same generically, Do I believe in jesus? you betcha!
 And thats the kicker, thats where faith comes in, but it all started with finding him with understanding with my mind.

 Server: Lakshmi